the-turing-way/the-turing-way/book/website/communication/dif-articles/data.md

 The transparency produced by writing down your methodology in a structured way in a data paper means that your research will be easier for others to understand, reproduce and reuse.
 A data paper accompanied with a research compendium attached to a research article is a great way to signal to others that your research is reproducible.
-You are offering a completely transparent record of your research.
+You are providing a more transparent record of your research.

 Being more open and transparent, and particularly taking a reproducible research approach, makes your research more sustainable.
 But why is this such a good thing?